CleverCloud/clever-tools/docs/applications-deployment-lifecycle.md

 # Clever Cloud Applications: deployment and lifecycle

 A Clever Cloud application can easily be deployed and accessed once created, through following commands.
-Each can target a specfic application in the current folder, adding `[--alias, -a] ALIAS`.
+Each can target a specific application in the current folder, adding `[--alias, -a] ALIAS`.

 ## deploy | cancel

-Once changes are commited in your local git repository, you can deploy it:
+Once changes are committed in your local git repository, you can deploy it:

 ```
 clever deploy